peparedes/pilotChair/README.md

  * supervisor | paredesp@cs.stanford.edu
  * developers | minkyuk@andrew.cmu.edu, ml27@princeton.edu
  *
- * pilotChair.ino supports the activations and control of the motors in the back of the car seat,
+ * PilotChair API is written in Arduino. pilotChair.ino supports the activations and control of the motors in the back of the car seat,
  * motivated and developed from an human-computer interaction perspective.
 Features with the motor
  * range from activation of a single motor to a activation of a row.
 Signals received from the seat
  * through arduino are total 14, representing activation of each row/col for a 7x7 matrix of motors.